 The Nevada crime of possession of burglary tools is a gross misdemeanor in Nevada.
 The punishment includes:

 - up to 364 days in jail, and/or

 Note that these penalties are considerably lower than the sentence for burglary, larceny, and other theft crimes which may carry several years in Nevada State Prison.
 This is because the defendant was caught before he could commit another more serious crime.

 Arrested for a crime?
 Call a lawyer for help...

-If you've been charged with 'possession of burglary tools' in Nevada, phone our Las Vegas criminal defense lawyers at 702-DEFENSE (702-333-3673) to discuss your case for free.
+If you have been charged with "possession of burglary tools" in Nevada, phone our Las Vegas criminal defense lawyers at 702-DEFENSE (702-333-3673) to discuss your case for free.
 We may be able to get the charges lessened or dismissed so your record stays clean.

 We represent clients throughout Nevada, including Las Vegas, Henderson, Washoe County, Reno, Carson City, Laughlin, Mesquite, Bunkerville, Moapa, Elko, Pahrump, Searchlight, and Tonopah.